Anton Mazzanovich

-Anton Mazzanovich (1860-1934) was a Dalmatian-American soldier and author of real stories of the Wild West.
-Mazzanovich's work is from a perspective of a participant, an eyewitness and a connoisseur of the Wild West having personal knowledge of the individuals he personally met and wrote about.
+Anton Mazzanovich Anglicized from Antonije Mašanović (1860–1934) was a Dalmatian-American soldier and author of real stories of the Wild West.
+Mazzanovich's work is from a perspective of a participant, an eyewitness and a connoisseur of the Wild West, having personal knowledge of the individuals he met and wrote about.
 Mazzanovich's books can be classified as historical narratives or memoirs as opposed to short story fiction or novels.
 The Mazzanovich papers are archived at the Arizona Historical Society, South Arizona Division in Tucson, Arizona.